dzakyputra/dzakyputra-com/content/blog/first-internet-dollar.md

 <!-- Build a SaaS - Chat Analyzer -->
 I built <a href="https://chatanalyzer.app" target="_blank">ChatAnalyzer</a> three months ago as my first attempt to break into a SaaS business.

-It is basically a *"Chat with PDF"* web app, but instead of a PDF, it uses a WhatsApp conversation as the data source.
+It is basically a *'Chat with PDF'* web app, but instead of a PDF, it uses a WhatsApp conversation as the data source.

 It has been fun, and I've learned a lot, but it didn't really make any money, not until June 1st, when I suddenly got this notification.